Facets-cloud/facets-cloud.github.io/docs/observability/README.md

 Facets.cloud adopts [Open Telemetry](https://opentelemetry.io/) standards for pushing metrics.
 Applications expose metrics as end-points and declare it as a monitoring object inside the FSDL application specifications.
 Facets.cloud instruments the scraping of these metrics out of the application metrics end-points and submits to Prometheus.

+### User Defined Dashboards

+Dashboards can also be defined in Facet stack definition language by committing the exported json from grafana into the stack definition
+>place the json file in **/dashboards/instances** directory in your stack

 ### Metrics Integrations with third party tools